By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-The research focused specifically on glycogen utilization rather than performance outcomes, examining trials that averaged approximately 100 minutes of exercise duration.
-Most studies involved cycling and running protocols, representing the most common forms of prolonged endurance exercise.
+The research by Rothschild et al. focused specifically on glycogen utilization rather than performance outcomes, examining trials that averaged approximately 100 minutes of exercise duration.
+The studies involved cycling and running protocols, representing the most common forms of prolonged endurance exercise.

 This finding highlights the importance of meta-analytical approaches in exercise physiology research, where small but consistent effects may only become apparent when data from multiple studies are pooled.
 The emerging research suggests that detection of metabolic changes during exercise often requires larger sample sizes than individual studies typically employ.